Overview

 Reverse Burdens and Human Rights Considerations

-Reverse burdens, where the responsibility shifts to the defendant, raise important legal and human rights issues.
-This is particularly true concerning the presumption of innocence in Article 6(2) of the European Convention on Human Rights (ECHR).
+Reverse burdens shift the responsibility of proving certain elements from the prosecution to the defendant and raise important legal and ethical questions, especially concerning the presumption of innocence under Article 6(2) of the European Convention on Human Rights (ECHR).

 Practical Application and Case Studies